DianaGat/API_server/readme.md

 ## Contents

-The Wolt_assignment folder that you unzipped contains the following objects:
+The API_server folder that you unzipped contains the following objects:
 1. main_code folder
     * server.py: The app for the HTTP API.
     * FeeCalculator.py: The function that calculates the delivery fee.